AdobeDocs/campaign-classic.en/help/integrations/using/configuring-adobe-io.md

 >[!CAUTION]
 >
->If you are using an older version of Triggers integration through JWT tokens or oAuth authentication, **you need to move to Adobe I/O as described below**.
-JWT and oAuth authentication modes are now deprecated.
-[Learn more](https://github.com/AdobeDocs/analytics-1.4-apis)
+>If you are using an older version of Triggers integration through oAuth authentication, **you need to move to Adobe I/O as described below**.
+Legacy oAuth authentication mode will be retired in April 30, 2021.
+[Learn more](https://github.com/AdobeDocs/analytics-1.4-apis/blob/master/docs/APIEOL.md)

 ## Prerequisites {#adobe-io-prerequisites}